 1984 - The X-370/-300/-7A was introduced as a replacement for the XG-M. It was basically a stripped-down X-570, with DOF preview, interchangeable focusing screens, TTL flash, and the PC socket all deleted.
 The shutter speed dial was now covered with a window revealing the set speed a la the Canon A-1.

-The final Minolta MF models for sale were the X-700 & the X-370n/X-9.
+The final Minolta MF models for sale were the X-700 & the X-370s/X-300n.
 Both were made in China from around 1990-99 for the X-700 and until 2005 for the X-370s.
 Together with a very reduced lens lineup, they quietly disappeared from the shelves of camera stores and the mail order pages of photography magazines.

 Recommendations.
 XEs and XDs are definitely the most desirable electronic Minoltas from the standpoint of build quality.
 XDs generally pull in higher prices than XEs due to their lower weight, excellent silicon-cell meter, brighter viewfinder, and because they are more well-known.
 If you prefer analog meter needles and brass, the XE will definitely fit the bill.
 If TTL flash is a big deal for you, X-570/500s and -700s are the only game in town.
 The -570 edges out the -700 with its better-executed manual mode and slow sync flash capability.
-Something to be aware of with any XG or X-xxx body is the poor quality of release capacitors, which fry with regularity.
+Something to be aware of with post-1985 X-xxx bodies is the poor quality of release capacitors, which fry with regularity.
 The upside is that it is an easy repair and by fitting a better quality capacitor, the problem can be eliminated.
 XGs or X-370s are capable enough cameras, and can be had for so little, that they are great values in today's market and are at the same level of build quality as the more illustrious X-700 & X-570.
 All Minolta electronic models take common and inexpensive 357 silver-oxide batteries.

 TTL or non-TTL, that is the question.
 Minolta first introduced TTL flash with the X-700 body in 1981.
 It was the biggest step forward in flash metering and capability in the SR system, ever.
 If you have to have TTL flash, you will need an X-700 or -570/-500 body and you have 4 options in flash units: